Miaoyuan12138/IS477-Lyca/ProjectPlan.md

 ---

 ## Constraints

-- Potential year mismatches between datasets.
-- Variation in definitions of mental health metrics across states.
+- **Schema drift:** CDC may update column names or add indicators over time; our scripts will include robust filtering but may need small manual adjustments.
+- **Indicator choice:** Each dataset contains many indicators; careful selection is needed to avoid over-complication.
+- **Survey uncertainty:** BRFSS is survey-based with confidence intervals and possible data suppression in some states/years.

 ---

 ## Gaps
-- Need to verify overlapping years between datasets.
-- Need to confirm uniformity of State naming conventions.
-- May require additional regional or demographic data for deeper analysis.

----

-*Version:* Draft v1.0
+- Need to finalize the exact BRFSS obesity indicator string and ACS active-commute indicator string based on the latest schema.
+- Need to select 1–3 policy/environment indicators that are informative but manageable for this course project.
+- Need to decide how to combine policy indicators into a single score (e.g., standardized sum) or keep them as separate predictors.

+*Version:* Updated v3.0 (CDC obesity & ACS project)
-*Created:* [2025-10-07]
+*Created:* 2025-10-07, *Updated:* 2025-12-07
-*Author(s):* [Caroline Wen, Lydia Li]
+*Authors:* Caroline Wen, Lydia Li